psychemedia/storytelling-notes/undutiful-daughter.md

 She answered, "I wish to consult the Old Woman of Norwood as to whom I shall marry."

 Her father rejoined, "That is not a wise thing to desire.
-When it pleases Heaven, the right man will come, one whom I and your mother will approve of, and you will love ; and if he is a man of honour, and character, and family, then the marriage shall take place.
+When it pleases Heaven, the right man will come, one whom I and your mother will approve of, and you will love; and if he is a man of honour, and character, and family, then the marriage shall take place.
 You are our only child and our heir, and we do not intend you to be thrown away on anyone."

 "Thrown away on anyone!" exclaimed the maiden.
 "I am not one who will allow of that.
 I am quite sure I will not marry anyone under a king."

 "A king!" exclaimed her father.
 "You aim very high.
 I do not know where you will find one.
-Our king in England has a good queen — God grant him and her a long life ! "
+Our king in England has a good queen — God grant him and her a long life!"

 "I did not say that I would marry an English king.
 There are other kings, and one may come to me from over the sea.
 I will hear what the Old Woman of Norwood says to me."